Short answer: coldcaking means sending a custom cake as cold outreach. Founders use it when normal inboxes are dead.

 • It earns a better follow-up.
 "Did the cake arrive?" beats "just bumping this."

 The best coldcakes are clear, specific, and tied to a real reason the recipient should care.
+For reply rates and public proof, read does coldcaking work?

 When to use coldcaking